 I am a Brussels-based photographer working mainly on long-term projects with a social dimension.
-My projects include “Autism Stories”, which explores the lives of people with autism, and “Green Borders”, which focuses on how cities negotiate their relationship with nature and bring nature back into the urban environment.
+My projects include Autism Stories, which explores the lives of people with autism, and Invisible Borders, which focuses on country border areas and how they influence relationships and landscapes.

 I combine documentary photography, writing, video, and audio in order to uncover the stories behind the subject.
 I am interested in storytelling and how it can be used to facilitate both individual and social change.